zachmitch/zachmitch.github.io/_posts/2022-12-19-trading-journal.md

 Major positions:  <span style="color:green">PLBY, WMT, MP</span><span style="color:red">  MPW, FXE, TGT</span>

 Thoughts: People that move this market are on vacation until EOY.
 Overnight inventory is 100% long, expecting a down move to open with all the trapped longs above this level.
+Being as oversold as we are the past week, I do expect a bounce soon though.
+I'll be looking to get in longer to XLP longs if we continue downward trend.

 **Key Events Today**